 Aberystwyth Arts Centre

 This seaside university town has one of the busiest and most vibrant arts centres in the UK, hosting cinema screenings, dance, comedy and theatrical events, as well as all kinds of exhibitions.
-Keep an eye out for the Wales One World Festival in February and March and the International Ceramics Festival in July.
+Keep an eye out for the Wales One World Festival early in the year and the International Ceramics Festival in the summer.

 The National Library of Wales